FaizalRahman01/Ransomware_Simulator/README.md

 Encrypted files cannot be opened without the key.
 IV is stored inside the encrypted file itself (at the beginning).

-# CapCut Decryptor for Windows — Detailed English Explanation
+# CapCut Decryptor for Windows

 ### Overview